910: The Final Sacrifice

 How many geeks does it take to screw in a light bulb? –How many? –I don’t know.
 That’s why I’m asking.

-How many geeks does it take to screw in a light bulb?
+One version of the ubiquitous light bulb joke: How many geeks does it take to screw in a light bulb?
 RTFM.
-(One version of the ubiquitous light bulb joke, at least; there are others.)

 This scene was lit by an Itty Bitty Book Light.